-Ways to recognize, treat osteoporosis

-(The following information the body, or both. is provided by the Warm Springs Community Health Education Team.
+Springs Community Health Education Team.
 Call them at 541-553-2211.)

 What is Osteoporosis?

 Answer: A disease that weakens bones over time, resulting in thin bones and low bone density.

-Osteoporosis is a disease in which bones become fragile and more likely to frac- Osteoporosis is the most common type of bone dis- Bone is living tissue.
+Osteoporosis is a disease in which bones become fragile and more likely to fracture.

+Osteoporosis is the most common type of bone disease.

+Bone is living tissue.
 Existing bone is constantly being replaced by new bone.

-Osteoporosis occurs when the body fails to form enough new bone, when too much existing bone is reabsorbed by was also on hand for the start of the auction, held on Good Friday.
-Calcium is one of the important minerals needed for bones to form.
-Angie Blackwolf (left), from Managed Care, and Juliane Smith, with IHS, check clinic.
-The baskets were up for silent auction, with the proceeds helping to fund out the Easter baskets that were part of a fundraiser for the employees at the employee activities.
-Faye Hurtado (in back) from Health and Human Services If you do not get enough calcium and vitamin D, or your body does not absorb enough calcium from your diet, your bones may become brittle and more likely to fracture.
+Osteoporosis occurs when the body fails to form enough new bone, when too much existing bone is reabsorbed by important minerals needed for bones to form.

+If you do not get enough calcium and vitamin D, or your body does not absorb enough calcium from your diet, your bones may become brittle and more likely to fracture.

 A drop in estrogen in women at the time of menopause and a drop in testosterone in men is a leading cause of bone loss.

+Symptoms

+There are no signs in the early stages of Osteoporosis.
+Many times people will have a fracture before learning that they have the disease.

+There can be a loss of

+Beads, Native American Gifts, Museum, Deli, Grocery, Ice, Fishing Permits, Western Union, Check-Free Bill Pay, ATM and Much More!

+2132 Warm Springs St., Warm Springs - ph.
+541-553-1597

-Symptoms There are no signs in the early stages of Osteoporosis.
-Many times people will have a fracture before learning that they have the dis- There can be a loss of height (as much as 6 inches) over time.
-A stooped posture or kyphosis (also called Dowagers hump) may de- One mineral density testing (most often with a DEXA Scan) measures your bone mineral density.
-Your health care provider uses this to test to: · Diagnose bone loss and osteoporosis; · Predict your risk of future bone fractures; · See how well osteoporosis medicine is work- Treatment for osteoporosis may involve:
+or kyphosis (also called Dowagers hump) may develop.

+One mineral density testing (most often with a DEXA Scan) measures your bone mineral density.
+Your health care provider uses this to test to:

+· Diagnose bone loss and osteoporosis;

+· Predict your risk of fu-

+teoporosis medicine is working.

+Treatment for osteoporosis may involve:

-· Lifestyle changes, such · Taking calcium and vias diet and exercise.
+· Lifestyle changes, such as diet and exercise.

-tamin D. · Using medicines.
+· Taking calcium and vitamin D. · Using medicines.